-For me it is exactly the same when I am in my own town and when I travel abroad, I am acting as I know nothing and I see everything for the first time, and it is so much fun!That is why I am writing this detailed Belgrade guide so you can see the beauties of it, feel its great spirit and enjoy as much as I do.
-I did not want to just write where to go because you can see google maps for that, so I wanted to first tell you a little bit about Belgrade and then what you can see, visit, try or do.
-I also linked almost every sight so be sure to click on it if you need to see it on a map.
-Ready for a Belgrade guide?
-We are taking off!
+For me it is exactly the same when I am in my own town and when I travel abroad.
+Always acting as I know nothing and I see everything for the first time, and it is so much fun!That is exactly why I am writing this detailed Belgrade guide.
+It can help you can see the beauties of it, feel its great spirit and enjoy as much as I do.
+I did not want to just write where to go because you can see google maps for that.
+Therefore I wanted firstly to tell you a little bit about Belgrade history.
+And after what you can see, visit, try or do.

 1. GUIDE THROUGH HISTORY OF BELGRADE